 The McFarland Village Government is committed to providing safe and efficient travel on its roadways.
 While we continuously review current traffic patterns and traffic violation trends to determine needed enforcement, signage, or other enhancements, we also rely upon the eyes and ears of our residents and value their input.

 The Traffic Safety Concern Form (PDF) is intended as a means to provide the Police Department with information related to need for additional signage, enforcement, or other issues occurring in your neighborhood or elsewhere in the Village.

-Simply fill out the form and submit it to Chief Sherven by email, who will review it and determine the best course of action.
+Simply fill out the form and email it to Lieutenant Jeremy Job, who will review it and determine the best course of action.

 Please note: The Police Department does not have sole decision-making authority in many cases, and your request may require approval from the Public Safety Committee and/or Village Board.
 With regard to requests for signage (especially stop signs) or street construction, there are many more issues at hand than may be obvious and may take longer than you may think to process.